GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 ## Make randomness feel fair

-Randomness is actually more than just pick random numbers.
-Finding a suitable randomness for a game is part of the game design.
+Randomness is actually more than just picking random numbers.
+Finding a suitable level of randomness for a game is part of game design.

 ### Chose better random sequences

-A Tetris run when a player would never get a "I" piece doesn't sound fair nor fun.
-However, if a 7-faces die is rolled to choose the next piece this could happen.
-Indeed, each time there is 1/7 chance not to roll a "I".
+A Tetris run where a player never gets an "I" piece doesn't sound fair nor fun.
+However, this could happen if a 7-sided die is rolled to choose the next piece.
+Indeed, there is a 6/7 chance not to roll an "I" each time.

-To ensure that every type of pieces is given to players regularly.
-The next 14 pieces can be decided in advanced.
+To ensure that every type of piece is given to players regularly.
+The next 14 pieces can be decided in advance.
 For instance, it can be decided to give 2 pieces of each type.
-To still give some randomness, the order can be shuffle like a deck of cards.
+To still give some randomness, the order can be shuffled like a deck of cards.

 <!---
 TODO Create an example that compares visually different way of doing randomness.